Android Debug Bridge (ADB) Connect to Device over USB, WiFi

-For example: If single device connected then server automatically scan the device and get connected but if multiple device or emulator running the user need to give ADB command line instruction to connect.
+For example: If single device connected then server automatically scan the device and get connected but if multiple device or emulator running the user need to give ADB connect to device USB command line instruction to connect.

 The emulator instance connected on odd numbered port 5557 has the same console running over even numbered 5556 port ie. Each running devices has 1 odd and 1 even connected port.